robinrendle/robinrendle.com/about/index.md

 <div class="columns-1-8">

-<p class="intro">I’m Robin, a designer and writer.
-I’m currently open to full-time product design roles or freelance design gigs.</p>
+<p class="intro">I’m Robin, a designer and writer from the UK.
+Now I live in San Francisco and I’m currently open to full-time product design roles or freelance design gigs.</p>

 Please send all compliments to robinjrendle@gmail.com